ABOUT OUR TRIPS

-NLCB offers three general types of trips, varying in length from 3-10 days in the woods (4-11 days total, including a pre-trip planning and training day).
+Northern Lakes Canoe Base (NLCB) offers three general types of trips, varying in length from 3-10 days in the woods (4-11 days total, including a pre-trip planning and training day).
 The in-the-woods experience is very similar for each type of trip.
-You can visit the Girl Scout Lakes and Pines website or read below, to learn more!

-Flex Trip – These trips are scheduled up to 10 months in advance by Girl Scout troops or council-sponsored groups from Girl Scout councils across the country.
-The adults who are traveling with the troop or group typically go on the trip with the girls, and groups larger than 8 are split into smaller crews to comply with BWCAW leave-no-trace regulations.
+Flex Trip – These trips are scheduled up to ten months in advance by Girl Scout troops or council-sponsored groups from Girl Scout councils across the country.
+The adults who are traveling with the troop or group typically go on the trip with the girls, and groups larger than 8 are split into smaller crews to comply with BWCAW's Leave-No-Trace regulations.
 Flex Trips are typically 5 days in the woods (6 days total).
 The per-day cost for a Flex Trip is the same as the per-day cost for a Standard Trip.
 Flex trips with adults have one or two trained guides.
-All-girl flex trips always have two trained guides.
-While we know moms/dads and daughters often want to be in the same crew, we have seen that oftentimes splitting up moms and daughters leads to a surprising amount of growth.
+All-girl Flex Trips always have two trained guides.
+While we know moms/dads and daughters often want to be in the same crew, we have seen that splitting up moms and daughters leads to a surprising amount of growth.
 We even encourage you to consider splitting up into an all-adult crew and an all-youth crew!
 Contact us now to start looking at possible dates for next summer.
 These trips are also called Getaways on GSUSA’s website.

-Destination – These trips are offered through GSUSA’s travel program for older girls, and attract individual girls from all over the country.
-They fly into Minneapolis, where they are met by our staff, who escort the girls as they rock climb and kayak in Duluth, and then drive to Ely for a 7 or 10-day canoe trip.
-These trips typically go into Quetico Provincial Park, the Canadian wilderness area north of the BWCAW.
+Destination – These trips are offered through GSUSA’s travel program for older girls, attracting individuals from all over the country.
+They fly into Minneapolis, where they are met by our staff, who escort the girls as they rock-climb and kayak in Duluth, and then drive to Ely for a 7- or 10-day wilderness canoe trip.
+These trips typically go into Quetico Provincial Park, the Canadian wilderness area adjoining the BWCAW.
 Destination trips are all-youth trips, so they are accompanied by two trained guides.
 Girls apply for Destinations in the fall, but should feel free to contact us later, as we often have openings even in springtime.

 What is a typical trip like?

 A typical crew might have five girls, perhaps one or two parents or troop leaders, and one or two trained Girl Scout guides (all groups will include at least two adults).
-The crew will paddle 3 canoes.
+The crew will paddle three canoes.
+The BWCAW limits group size to nine to maintain the character of the wilderness area.

-Feel free to use Google Earth or another map to actually see the lakes described here, as they are real lakes that Girl Scouts frequent regularly!
+Feel free to use Google Earth or another map to actually see the lakes described here, as they are real lakes that Girl Scouts travel regularly!

-The crew starts on day one around 9am at Moose Lake, then paddles down Newfound, stopping for lunch on the shore around midday.
-After lunch, we’ll continue paddling into Sucker Lake and then taking a short portage (carrying our canoes and gear over land) into Birch Lake, where we’ll set up our tents, gather firewood for cooking dinner, and enjoy a refreshing swim.
-On day two, the crew might head up to Knife Lake, doing several portages and eating lunch along the way.
-Teamwork is key as Girl Scouts portage, with every girl having a buddy or two, and guides working with girls to make sure every girl is pitching in in a way that is challenging but achievable for her.
-The crew finds a site on Knife Lake, pitches tents, cooks dinner, and perhaps has a campfire or goes for a swim.
+On Day One, crews will launch around 9am into Moose Lake with all their packs packed and ready to travel.
+Moose connects to Newfound, where we often stop for lunch on the shore around midday.
+After lunch, we’ll continue paddling into Sucker Lake before taking our first portage (carrying our canoes and gear over land) into Birch Lake or Basswood Lake, where we’ll set up our tents, gather firewood to cook dinner, and enjoy a refreshing swim.
+Crews traveling to Canada will cross the international border at the portage!
+On Day Two, the crew might head to Knife Lake or continue into the Canadian Quetico via Lake Agnes or Lake Louisa, portaging several times and eating lunch along the way.
+Teamwork is key as Girl Scouts portage, with every girl having a buddy or two, and guides working with girls to make sure every girl is contributing in a way that is challenging but achievable for her.
+The crew again finds a campsite, pitches tents, cooks dinner, and perhaps sings or tells stories around the campfire.

-Day three is layover day, so girls may sleep in, cook pancakes on the fire, and go exploring.
-Dorothy Molter’s islands on Knife Lake are filled with history of her days as the “Root Beer Lady” and Thunder Point offers a short, but steep hike to a very scenic vista.
-Swimming, writing in journals, picking blueberries, resting, and having fun are all an important part of layover day.
+Day Three (or the middle day of any length trip) is a layover day, so girls may sleep in, cook pancakes on the fire, and go exploring.
+Crews may visit "Root Beer Lady" Dorothy Molter’s old home on Knife Lake, climb Thunder Point's steep trail to a very scenic vista, swim in Louisa Falls, or paddle to see ancient pictographs left by indigenous cultures.
+Swimming, writing in journals, picking blueberries, resting, and having fun together are all great ways to spend a layover day.

-On day four, the crew packs up its gear and may head toward Ensign Lake, doing two challenging portages into and out of Vera Lake on the way.
-Again, teamwork is key on these portages, as girls take turns carrying packs and canoes, always with a buddy, teamwork, and plenty of water and rest breaks.
-On this last night of the canoe trip, girls often want to cherish every last moment and the crew may stay up late to make popcorn and see the northern lights or stargaze.
+On Day Four and the latter days of longer trips, the crew packs up gear again and may head toward Ensign Lake, doing two challenging portages into and out of Vera Lake on the way.
+Quetico crews may be tackling tough portages into Kawishiwi or Argo Lakes, or making their way down Silence, Sultry, Summer, Noon, and Shade Lakes in expert, coordinated short portages to reach Basswood Lake again.
+Again, teamwork is key on these portages, as girls take turns carrying packs and canoes, always with a buddy, and plenty of water and rest breaks.
+On this last night of the canoe trip, girls often want to cherish every last moment and the crew may stay up late to make popcorn, watch the northern lights, or stargaze.

-Day five is the final day of the trip, so the crew packs up and heads back through the wilderness to Moose Lake, stopping for lunch on the way.
-You’ll arrive back at the canoe base around 2pm, shower, pack up, and wave good-bye until next time!
+On the final day of the trip, the crew breaks camp for the last time and paddles back down the chain of lakes to Moose Lake, stopping for lunch on the way.
+You 'll arrive back at the canoe base around 2pm, shower, pack up, and wave goodbye until next time!

 What happens at the end of the trip?

-On the last day of their trip, girls return to the base at 2pm, and then shower, have a snack, fill out an evaluation, and have time to shop at our trading post before leaving around 4pm.
-We cannot promise an earlier arrival to our base, as paddling conditions vary from day to day.
-Again, it is very reasonable to reach Minneapolis that evening, for a flight the following morning.
-When you’re all clean and packed up, we’ll wave good-bye until next time!
+On the last day of their trip, girls return to the base at 2pm, shower, have a snack, fill out an evaluation, and say goodbyes before leaving around 4pm.
+We cannot promise an earlier arrival to our base, as paddling conditions vary.
+It is reasonable to reach Minneapolis the same evening for a flight the following morning.

 Do I have to know how to paddle or portage?

 No!
 On your arrival day, after a warm welcome and introductions, the afternoon is spent preparing for the trip.
-All participants will learn to carry canoes, paddle, and swamp and empty a canoe.
+All participants will learn to carry canoes, paddle, and swamp (submerge) and empty a canoe.
+You will practice your skills on your trip under the supervision of our trained guides, wearing approved life jackets (PFDs) while paddling, and portaging in pairs.
+These are very learnable skills, and you only need to bring a willingness to apply yourself!
 Your guide will help you sort and pack gear into our canoe packs.
-The afternoon is very hands-on, with safety and teamwork being constant themes.
+Everyone will get a chance to practice safety and teamwork in wilderness travel.

-After dinner on the fire in the campsite area, participants learn about leave no trace principles and canoe trip safety rules.
+After dinner on the fire in the campsite area, participants learn about leave-no-trace principles and wilderness safety rules.
 Without compromising our seriousness about safety, we make the evening safety program fun and participatory for all.
 Crews sleep in their tents in our campsite area before departing by canoe on their adventure the following morning.

 I'm in!
 Specifically, what trips are offered?